joedefen/crostini-kde-setup/README.md

     * Unlike **Kate**, **Geany** can be run with sudo (e.g., to edit system files with a GUI editor instead of clumsy, crude `nano`)
     * To run a sudo'ed GUI app, like, **Geany**, from Terminal, first run `xhost +` on a separate line.

+Also, the setup script sets the 'root' and user password to `pw` so that it is known if needed of recovery (e.g., to fix a mangled sudoers config).

 Again, **the KDE Plasma Desktop is not installed and cannot be installed satisfactorily** even though Discover offers the Desktop for installation.
 So, you must mostly stick to installing "Applications", per se, in Discover, not the Plasma Desktop or its Addons.

 ---